A Timeline of Vermeer's Life - 1641-1652

 c.
 1645

-Murillo (1617-82 receives commissions from religious institutions in Sevillle.
-Murillo's many religious paintings emphasized the peaceful, joyous aspects of spiritual life.
-He was the first Spanish painter to achieve renown throughout Europe.
-In addition to the enormous popularity of his works in his native Seville, Murillo was much admired in other countries, particularly England.
-Here his influence can be seen in the paintings of Sir Joshua Reynolds and John Constable, who painted during the 18th and 19th centuries.
+Murillo receives commissions from religious institutions in Sevillle.
+Murillo's many religious paintings emphasize the peaceful, joyous aspects of spiritual life.
+He is the first Spanish painter to achieve renown throughout Europe, particularly in England.
+Here his influence can be seen in the paintings of Sir Joshua Reynolds and John Constable, who paint during the eighteenth and nineteenth centuries.

 Salvator Rosa brings to Italian painting a new element of dark romanticism.